-23.2 Credit risk
+19.2 Credit risk

 Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Company.
-The major classes of financial assets of the Company are trade receivables.
-For trade receivables, the Company adopts the policy of dealing only with customers of appropriate credit standing and history, or obtaining sufficient collateral or buying credit insurance where appropriate to mitigate credit risk.
+The major classes of financial assets of the Company are bank deposits and receivables.
+For receivables, the Company adopts the policy of dealing only with customers of appropriate credit standing and history or obtaining sufficient collateral or buying credit insurance where appropriate to mitigate credit risk.
 For other financial assets, the Company adopts the policy of dealing only with high credit quality counterparties.
-Credit exposure to an individual customer is restricted by credit limit approved by the credit controller.
-Customers' payment profile and credit exposure are continuously monitored by the credit controller and reported to the management and Board of Directors.
-As the Company does not hold any collateral, the maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the statement of financial position.
+Credit exposure to an individual counterparty is restricted by credit limits that are based on ongoing credit evaluation.
+The counterparty's payment pattern and credit exposure are continuously monitored by management.
+As the Company do not hold any collateral, the maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the statement of financial position.

 The Company uses a provision matrix to measure the 12-month expected credit losses and/or lifetime expected credit loss allowance for trade receivables and contract assets.
 In measuring the expected credit losses, trade receivables and contract assets are grouped based on shared credit risk characteristics and days past due.
 In calculating the expected credit loss rates, the Company considers historical loss rates for each category of customers and adjusts to reflect current and forward-looking macro-economic factors affecting the ability of the customers to settle the receivables.

 Trade receivables and contract assets are written off when there is no reasonable expectation of recovery, such as a debtor failing to engage in a repayment plan with the Company.
 Where receivables are written off, the company continues to engage in enforcement activity to attempt to recover the receivables due.
 Where recoveries are made, these are recognized in profit or loss.
 Trade receivables that are neither past due nor impaired are substantially companies with a good collection track record with the Company.